 Justin and Mike are business partners for Ferndale Laundry, and their arrangement is working out.
 As he puts it:

 A laundromat has many moving parts.
 So, for practical and profitable reasons, it helps to have dependable, trustworthy employees.
 Take the next step by reading this section.

 Both Jeff and Justin have employees whom they pay hourly.
-Learn more about compensating employees by reading this article, “How to Create a Pay Structure That Promotes Team and Company Growth.”
+Learn more about compensating employees from “How to Create a Pay Structure That Promotes Team and Company Growth.”

 Employer Identification Number

 Obtain an Employer Identification Number (EIN) from the IRS for your company.
-Apply for one by clicking here or call 800-829-4933.
+Apply for one or call 800-829-4933.

 Tax filing and withholding

 Federal and state tax filing requirements apply to new employers.
 You will need to keep records of employment taxes for at least four years, which involves particular forms and accounting for state taxes.

 But don’t worry, because the IRS publishes a handy guide for employers.